 The first two State Meets were held at Beloit before it moved to Whitefish Bay from 1972-1975.
 It was held in Madison in 1976 and Whitewater in 1977.
 Since 1978, the meet has been held at the University of Wisconsin Natatorium in Madison.

 Girls swimming and diving was conducted in a single division until 1992 when a two-division format was adopted.

 Germantown won the first Division 2 team championship held at the UW Natatorium with Rhinelander placing runner-up, while Madison West won the Division 1 title in the first year of the two division format.

 Either Madison Memorial or Madison West won all the championships through 1983.
 West has won the most State titles with 15, and Madison Memorial is right behind with 14.
-Next in line are Arrowhead with nine and Shorewood with seven.
+Next in line is Arrowhead with 11 and then Shorewood with seven.

 Arrowhead won five consecutive team championships from 2002-2006.
 Other schools that have won four consecutive championships include Madison West, which accomplished the feat three times (1980-83, 1989-92 and 1995-98), and Shorewood, which won four consecutive Division 2 championships from 1994-97.

-Madison Memorial and Madison West have won the most event championships with 81.
-Arrowhead is third with 71 events won; Shorewood is fourth with 38; and Madison East is fifth with 29.
+Madison West has won the most event championships with 82, and Madison Memorial is next with 81.
+Arrowhead is third with 80 events won; Shorewood is fourth with 43; and Madison East is fifth with 29.

 NCAA Eligibility Info

 Become an Official

 Stevens Point, WI 54482-8833